Skip to Main Content

 • Inaccurate information may affect state aid eligibility.

-• Data collected is used to observe when, where, and how library services are changing to meet public needs.
+• Data collected is used to observe when, where, and how library services change to meet public needs.

-• Information collected is useful to not only the libraries, but to federal, state & local policymakers, etc. for planning, funding, evaluation, policy making, and supporting libraries.
+• This data is useful to not only libraries, but to federal, state & local policymakers for planning, funding, evaluation, policy making, and supporting libraries.

 How is the Annual Report Completed?

-• Surveys are completed online using Baker & Taylor’s Bibliostat CollectConnect.
+• New Mexico's survey is completed online using Baker & Taylor’s Bibliostat CollectConnect.